objectiv/objectiv.io/docs/about-objectiv/contributing.md

 Before creating bug reports, please check the list below, as you might find out that you don't need to create one:

 1. Check if you can reproduce the problem in the latest version of Objectiv.
-2. Check the [FAQs on the Discourse forum](https://discourse.objectiv.io/) for a list of common questions and problems.
-3. Perform a cursory search in the GitHub repo to see if the problem has already been reported.
+2. Perform a cursory search in the GitHub repo to see if the problem has already been reported.
     1. If it has and the issue is still Open, please use that issue for any comments (if needed), instead of opening a new one.
     2. If you find a Closed issue that seems like it is the same thing that you're experiencing, open a new issue and include a link to the original issue in the body of your new one.

 ### Submitting A New Bug Report

-If you haven’t found any related issues in the previous step, create a new issue on the repository, using the Bug Report template.
+If you haven't found any related issues in the previous step, create a new issue on the repository, using the Bug Report template.
 When you are creating a bug report, please include as many details as possible.
 Fill out the required fields in the template, the information it asks for helps resolve issues faster.

 ## Making A Feature Request